 By the way, there's also an augmented reality racing game called Mario Kart Live: Home Circuit.
 Players race a real-life remote control kart around their homes using the Nintendo Switch while seeing opponents and items on the Switch screen.
 And as we show in our Mario Kart Live review, it also serves as a really fun cat toy.

-Pokémon Sword / Pokémon Shield — Best turn-based RPG on Nintendo Switch
+3. Pokémon Sword / Pokémon Shield — Best Turn-Based RPG on Nintendo Switch$50 at Amazon

 Bottom line: No Nintendo library is complete without a Pokémon game, and while there are several different ones created for the Nintendo Switch, the one you need for this console is Pokémon Sword or Pokémon Shield.
 Players run around a fantasy world collecting creatures with elemental abilities like fire, water, and electricity.
 Strategize your Pokémon's attacks against your foes' weaknesses to beat every gym leader and prove that you are the greatest Pokémon trainer of them all.
 As we said in our Pokémon Sword and Shield review, this game wasn't as innovative as some people hoped, but it's still really fun to play.